1995 NFL Draft

 2. Which team had the most picks in the 1995 NFL Draft?

-The Dallas Cowboys and the San Francisco 49ers tied for the most picks with 12 every.
+The Dallas Cowboys and the San Francisco 49ers tied for the most picks with 12 each.

-3. Who was the first quarterback chosen in the 1995 NFL Draft?
+3. Who was the first quarterback selected in the 1995 NFL Draft?

-Steve McNair was the first quarterback chosen, going third general to the Houston Oilers.
+Steve McNair was the first quarterback selected, going third overall to the Houston Oilers.

 4. Which team had the last pick in the 1995 NFL Draft?